Rothschild banking family of Naples

-The Rothschild banking family of Naples (Famiglia di banchieri Rothschild) was founded by Calmann (Carl) Mayer von Rothschild (1788–1855) who was sent to the Kingdom of the Two Sicilies from Frankfurt am Main, Germany in 1821.
+The Rothschild banking family of Naples (Famiglia di banchieri Rothschild) was the Neapolitan (and later Italian) branch of the Rothschild family.
+It was founded by Carl Mayer von Rothschild (1788–1855), who was sent to the Kingdom of the Two Sicilies from Frankfurt in 1821.

 Endogamy within the family was an essential part of the Rothschild strategy in order to ensure control of their wealth remained in the family's hands.
 Through their collaborative efforts, the Rothschilds rose to prominence in a variety of banking endeavors including loans, government bonds, and trading in bullion.
 Their financing afforded investment opportunities and during the 19th century, they became major stakeholders in large-scale mining and rail transport ventures that were fundamental to the rapidly expanding industrial economies of Europe.